 Note that only the Business Checking account owner is permitted to open a subaccount.
 However, additional users can access the account once it’s opened and perform different transactions.

 Bluevine Business Checking customers can use Bluevine’s mobile app, which allows them to make check deposits and execute transactions as needed while on the go.
 Note that check deposits can only be made through the app.
 Bluevine also allows its customers to connect to third-party tools, such as Square, Venmo, and Expensify.

 The app received a 4.7-star rating on the App Store (based on 2,300-plus reviews) and a 4.5-star rating on Google Play (based on more than 1,200 reviews).
 Users praised the app for having an easy-to-navigate user interface (UI).
 However, a few customers claimed to have experienced issues with the mobile check deposit function.

 Bluevine allows business owners to securely share access with additional users to assist with managing bill payments or filing taxes.
 You can permit an administrator, authorized user, and accountant to access the business account.

 Bluevine Business Checking account holders can contact customer service by calling the toll-free number (888) 216-9619, available from Mondays to Fridays from 8 a.m. to 8 p.m.
-ET.
+Eastern time.
 You can also send a message to firstname.lastname@example.org or fill out the contact us form.
 In addition, Bluevine has live customer support from dedicated professionals.
 If you need additional resources, see the Help Center and guides on Bluevine’s website to help you navigate your online account.

 Other Bluevine Business Products